When you claim to have created the world’s cleanest plant-based protein powder like we do, you better darn well know a thing or two about clean eats.

 I’m not saying you need to be a vegetarian or vegan to eat clean.
-But the focus on my clean eating approach is plants … because 99.9% of us can benefit from eating more of them.
+But the focus on my clean eating approach is plants … because 99.9% of us can benefit from eating plant-based.

-The clean eating food list I’m going to show you below contains foods with no:
+The clean eating brands I’m going to show you below contains food products with no or extremely minimal: